College of Liberal Arts & Sciences

 JOURNAL ARTICLES AND BOOK CHAPTERS

 43. “Des Remarques Philosophiques aux Recherches Philosophiques” [From the Philosophical Remarks to the Philosophical Investigations.]
-In Philosophiques, a Canadian journal.
-Revised version of 38.
-Submitted 2010; publication expected 2012.
+In Philosophiques, v.
+39, #1, spring 2012, pp. 9-34, as part of a special issue on “La période intermédiaire de Wittgenstein” [Wittgenstein’s middle period].
+French translation of a revised version of 35.

 42. “On Dialogues — Wittgenstein’s Literary Style and Philosophical Methods.”
 In Wittgenstein-Vorträge: Annäherungen aus Kunst und Wissenschaft [Wittgenstein Lectures: Approaches from Art and Science], edited by Jan Drehmel and Kristina Jaspers, pp. 44-61.
 Junius Verlag, 2011.